realA10001986/Time-Circuits-Display/README.md

 - Press ENTER until "ROT-INT" is shown
 - Hold ENTER, "INT" is displayed
 - Press ENTER to cycle through the possible Time-rotation Interval values.
-- A value of 0 makes the device show your custom "destination" and "last departure" times permanently (CUS-TOM is displayed as a reminder).
+- A value of 0 disables automatic time cycling ("OFF").
 - Non-zero values make the device cycle through a number of pre-programmed times, your custom times are ignored.
 The value means "minutes" (hence "MIN-UTES") between changes.
 - Hold ENTER to select the value shown and exit the menu ("SAVE" is displayed briefly)